Who is Weltman, Weinberg & Reis Co., LPA?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like WWR for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like WWR for millions of clients nationwide.

 And they may be able to help you too.

 Will Weltman, Weinberg & Reis sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They will help you dispute the Weltman, Weinberg & Reis debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with this law firm again.

 Some states allow wage garnishment, while others do not.
 It is important to note that if you are in a state that does not allow wage garnishment, it is illegal for a debt collection agency to threaten to garnish your wages.

 It is also illegal for Weltman, Weinberg & Reis to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.

 Is Weltman, Weinberg & Reis hurting my credit score?